Race Days Rules & Regulations

 8.31 Grading

-Grading of riders will occur at the finalization of round 2 of the Aggregate series.
-75% of points will be taken to the next class.
-Grading will then occur at the end of the Aggregate series.
+Grading of riders will occur at the finalization of Round 1 Club Championship series and also at the end of the Racing Season.
 A rider may elect to drop down one class when moving to a bike of larger size or an older age group at the discretion of the grading committee.
+Refer to Racing Rules & Regulations for further clarification.